htcondor/htcondor/docs/overview/exceptional-features.rst

  Portability and Heterogeneity
     HTCondor runs on most Linux distributions and on Windows.
 A single HTCondor pool can support machines of different OSes.
-Worker nodes need not be identically provisioned -- HTCondor detects the memory, CPU cores, gpus and other machine resources available on a machine, and only runs jobs that match their needs to the machine's capabilities.
+Worker nodes need not be identically provisioned -- HTCondor detects the memory, CPU cores, GPUs and other machine resources available on a machine, and only runs jobs that match their needs to the machine's capabilities.
  Pools of Machines can be Joined Together